Sugar, could you be addicted?

 Why fruit juice should be avoided or at least diluted.

 Fruit juice isn’t the same as a whole piece of fruit as it lacks fibre; it has got as much sugar as many carbonated or fizzy drinks.
-It is also absorbed very fast, so by the time it gets to your stomach your body doesn’t know whether it’s cola drink or orange juice!
+It’s also absorbed very fast, so by the time it gets to your stomach your body doesn’t know whether it’s a cola drink or orange juice!